-The application requires information on the location, parcel number, jurisdictional approval, varieties, land- owner approval, among other criteria.
+The application requires information on the location, parcel number, jurisdictional approval, varieties, landowner approval, among other criteria.
 All information must be current, and the application must include proof of land ownership and a map of the intended hemp production location.
 All areas with production activities (germination to harvest) should be addressed on the map.
 If the applicant is not the landowner, a notarized letter of landowner approval must be included with the application submission.
 Private contracts are encouraged since landowner approval is required to receive and maintain certification.
 Landowners can revoke this approval at any time, which could be mitigated through provisions of a private contract.
 Incomplete applications will not be approved.
 If plants are being started in a greenhouse in a separate location that is non-contiguous land, a separate application is required.
-A Criminal History report must also be included with the application.
-The report must be current within 120-days from the date on the application.
-The NDA only accepts Criminal History Reports conducted by the Nevada Department of Public Safety (NDPS).